gaehlerm/SoftwareEngineering/README.md

 Now all of the code looks very uniform.
 This is an indication that the SRP is now fulfilled.

-Admitedly I was a little bit picky here.
+Admittedly I was a little bit picky here.
 But I can't make much more convoluted examples in a book.

 ## Orthogonality